telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * `topic`

 Macro substitution for templates is based on the syntax `${<JEXL expression>}`.
-The support to JEXL is explained in [JEXL Support](#jexl-support) section.
+The support to JEXL is explained in [JEXL support in custom notifications](#jexl-support-in-custom-notifications) section.
 The following identifiers are included in the context evaluated by the JEXL expression:

 * `id`: for the `id` of the entity